jhpyle/docassemble/_docs/initial.md

 [`language` modifier] for each question.
 Note that this does not extend to questions in [`include`]d files.

-If your interview only supports one language, it is not necessary to (and probably not a good idea to) set a `default language`.
+If your interview only uses one language, it is not necessary to (and probably not a good idea to) set a `default language`.

 See [language support] for more information about how to create multi-lingual interviews.
-See [modifiers] for information about the `language` setting of a question.
+See [question modifiers] for information about the `language` setting of a question.

 # <a name="machine learning storage"></a>Machine learning training data